What is the tank size for a Betta fish?

 Do my Bettas need a fish tank filter?

 Ideally, yes.
-Using a filter is the way to keep the water from becoming toxic.
+Using a fish tank filter is the most effective way to keep the water from becoming toxic.
 Without a filter, deadly ammonia levels will build up very quickly.
 Tiny tanks with no filter require daily water changes to keep Betta healthy.
 Daily water changes can stress the fish greatly so I strongly recommend a filter.
 I know, I know, this is not easy to find a filter for a bowl but I never said it’s a good idea to keep fish in a bowl.
-If you keep your Betta in a bowl, what you can do is to use a small fish tank filter.
+If you keep your Betta in a bowl, what you can do is to use a small Betta fish tank filter.
 They are easy to find and very cheap.

 Avoid water movement:

 The Betta fish live naturally in very shallow water that has little movement.
 Bettas like calm water and don’t like current on the surface of their water either.

 Decorations in the tank

 Bettas, like any fish, need to have lots of hiding places to feel secure.
 They will be more active and less prone to stress related diseases.
 There are many options available for decorations but make sure all ornament are smooth to the touch with no rough edges.
 Sharp edges could potentially harm your Betta’s fins so you don’t want that in your tank.

 As they are from marshes and rice paddies, they will love floating plants (live or artificial) and any other aquatic plants.
 If you chose to go with fake plants, it is better to go with silk plants rather than plastic plants.
 Silk plants are soft with no sharp edges, while plastic plants can be rough on the fins.